 Promote pride in the children’s language by assisting them in retaining their native tongue and culture.

 Provide age-appropriate numeracy education.

 Facilitate nutritional strategies with village parents that include “mini chicken-laying” programs and growing vegetable gardens with their children.

 Health and Nutrition play a vital part in learning

 Sick kids can’t learn.
-Hungry kids can’t learn.
+Nor can hungry kids.
 That’s why health and good nutrition have been incorporated into our teaching.

-Every morning begins with a song and hand washing.
-Every week, in Nuevo San Ildefonso, promises time in the small children’s vegetable garden and feeding and watering the small flock of laying chickens.
+Two of our village programs now offer children the opportunity to learn organic vegetable gardening and care for their own small flock of laying chickens.
 In this region of chronic child malnutrition, these preschoolers benefit from the fresh produce and eggs that add vital protein and vitamins to their meals.

 How you can help